Mountains & Rivers

 Feel free to share

-After quite some years of artistic and activist work, various collaborations, research and time to hopefully integrate and embody, I am now looking for a small farm (or something similar) where I can initiate, facilitate and gather forces and the like-minded, share, and establish a living/working space/base.
+After quite some years of artistic and activist work, various collaborations, research and time to hopefully integrate and embody, I am now looking to gather forces and the like-minded, and establish an actual living/working base.

 I hope that the description below will give you a context and a framework.

-Also I feel that the current pandemic makes a radical rethinking mandatory, and that we need more spaces to develop tools and skills for a time of societal and environmental emergency, where we can learn how to cope with anxiety, grief and uncertainty, and understand what living in service of all beings might mean and imply.
+Also I feel that the current pandemic is yet another hint for a radical rethinking, and that we need more spaces to develop embodied understanding, tools and skills for this time of societal and environmental emergency, where we can learn how to cope with uncertainty and grief, while comprehending what living in service of all beings might mean and imply.

 Overall I would hope to establish, if not contribute, to a place that emanates qualities like simplicity, awareness and diversity.

-The design and the implementation will work with principles and design-methods of regenerative and natural farming approaches.
+The design and the implementation of the project would work with principles and design-methods of regenerative and natural farming approaches.

 • The design of the site will support and safeguard the life-supporting capacity of the air, water, soil and ecosystems.